What’s Your Ideal Heart Rate and How to Lower It (10 Unique Tips!)

 This first tip isn’t so much an action-based item as it is a consideration.

 When attempting to lower your heart rate, remember to consider your age and current fitness level.
+As we get older, our hearts don’t beat as fast during stress or physical activity.

 Don’t overexert yourself, and consult a medical professional when necessary.